 - Is the behaviour that your child is experiencing relational conflict or bullying?
 Is it the same person(s), has it been carrying on for a while and is your child being overly affected by it?
 This would be the time to contact the child's school following the recommended pathways which might include the child's Form Tutor, Head of Year/House, Anti-Bullying Co-ordinator. - If the behaviours are more of a relational conflict then listen to your child and discuss with them how they might approach the next day when they meet the student(s).
 They could also be encouraged to talk to their Form Tutor or Class Teacher in the first instance.
 It can often be the case that students fall out with each other one day and the next day they are friends.
-It is advisable that Parents/Carers do not contact the school at this time and allow the child to work through it.
+It is advisable that parents/carers do not contact the school at this time and allow the child to work through it.
 This also allows them to build the skills to deal with the conflict and the resilience to recognise when behaviours are serious. - All schools work closely with outside agencies that include the Police to try to resolve 'bullying'.
 We all work in partnership to try to resolve what can be very complex and difficult cases especially when it involves social media.
-On occasions the issues can have been fuelled by many parties and in some instances parents/carers.
-In these situations schools and outside agencies can't always resolve the situation to everyone's satisfaction and any sanctions that are used with the parties are at the discretion of the school.
-Parents/Carers should realise that it is not helpful for them to insist that the school takes action and under data protection they are not obliged to report on sanctions used on other students. - At times, in the course of investigating friendship issues or bullying, it is established that the student reporting the issue has also been at fault.
+On occasions the issues have been fuelled by many parties and in some instances parents/carers.
+In these situations schools and outside agencies cannot always resolve the situation to everyone's satisfaction and any sanctions that are used with the parties are at the discretion of the school.

+Parents/Carers should realise that it is not helpful for them to insist that the school takes action and under data protection they are not obliged to report on sanctions used on other students.

+- At times, in the course of investigating friendship issues or bullying, it is established that the student reporting the issue has also been at fault.
 If this is the case, we must pursue appropriate action for all parties and need parents to accept our judgements rather than to question them.
-Part of the learning process for young people is to have consistent messages from home and school and that they must accept responsibility for their actions. - We are aware that Parents/Carers can become impatient and want a specific outcome immediately.
-When that outcome is not what parents/carers wanted there is the tendency for parents/carers to complain further to other agencies.
+Part of the learning process for young people is to have consistent messages from home and school and that they must accept responsibility for their actions. - We are aware that parents/carers can become impatient and want a specific outcome immediately.
+Parents must realise that investigations take time if they are to be done properly and we respectfully ask that parents are mindful of this.
+When the outcome is not what parents/carers wanted there is the tendency for parents/carers to complain further to other agencies.
 Parents/Carers are asked to engage with the school to resolve the issues together and to recognise that sometimes this takes longer than expected.

 All the schools in the Havant Federation want our young people to develop into confident, resilient and respectful citizens of the future.
-It is important that we all work together to achieve this and we strongly ask parents/guardians to support us and follow the procedures that are outlined in this document.
-Where it is necessary parents/guardians will be referred to this document when it is clear that the support for what we are trying to achieve is not forthcoming.
-We are very grateful for the vast majority of parents/guardians who support the schools in what they are trying to achieve with regards to young people's behaviour and relationships.
+It is important that we all work together to achieve this and we strongly ask parents/carers to support us and follow the procedures that are outlined in this document.
+Where it is necessary parents/carers will be referred to this document when it is clear that the support for what we are trying to achieve is not forthcoming.
+We are very grateful for the vast majority of parents/carers who support the schools in what they are trying to achieve with regards to young people's behaviour and relationships.